marijnh/Eloquent-JavaScript/02_program_structure.md

 Showing a dialog box or writing text to the screen is a _((side effect))_.
 A lot of functions are useful because of the side effects they produce.
-Functions may also produce values, and in that case, they don't need to have a side effect to be useful.
+Functions may also produce values, in which case they don't need to have a side effect to be useful.
 For example, the function `Math.max` takes any amount of number arguments and gives back the greatest.